algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 The bidirectional Dijkstra's algorithm, on the other hand, is well-suited for our needs as it does not require heuristics and can efficiently handle graphs with non-negative weights.
 By leveraging this algorithm, we can ensure accurate and reliable calculations of the shortest paths based solely on the travel times provided in our dataset.

-Below, you can find a nice made youtube video that shows the speed difference between the original Dijkstra's algorithm and the bidirectional one when it comes to calculating the distance from point A to B using the US road network:
+Below, you can find a nicely made YouTube video that shows the speed difference between the original Dijkstra's algorithm and the bidirectional one when it comes to calculating the distance from point A to B using the US road network:

 [Dijkstra vs Bi-directional Dijkstra Algorithm on US Road Network](https://youtu.be/1oVuQsxkhY0?si=m3aMwhhYETNz2u8m)